anchangben/PHENOSTAMP/README.md

 + newdat.rdata contains 6 markers selected for their relevance in the EMT process
 + newdat2.rdata contains the whole raw dataset with many more markers

-The code needed to generate the results from new data and results in the paper are accessible using the main.r script provided.
+The codes needed to generate the results from new unprocessed data as well as results in the paper are accessible using the main.r script provided.

 ## Installation